vishnya/so_text/README.md

  Topic modeling can help us obtain some signal as well, or can help us to break down the classifier into multiple classifiers across topics.
-In particular, if we perform topic modeling and see that the texts are in distinct clusters, we can create a feature.
+In particular, if we perform topic modeling and see that the texts are in distinct clusters, we can create a feature that indicates which cluster a document is in.
 If a new document is in a topic that tends to have more acceptance, for instance, that document would be more likely to be accepted.
 Alternatively, we could create multiple classifiers across topics and see if that ensemble of